nestybox/sysbox/README.md

 Sysbox does this by making the container resemble a VM-like environment as much as possible, using advanced OS virtualization techniques.

-Unlike alternative runtimes such as Kata and KubeVirt, **it does not use VMs**;
+Unlike alternative runtimes such as Kata and KubeVirt, **it does not use VMs**.
-this makes it easier to use (particularly in cloud environments by avoiding nested virtualization).
+This makes it easier to use (particularly in cloud environments by avoiding nested virtualization), although it does not provide the level of isolation that VM-based runtimes do.
 See [here](#comparison-to-related-technologies) for a comparison.

 There is no need to learn new tools or modify your existing container images or